kimdungeon/MDCM/README.md

 ### Data Collection

 Our team took the raw csv data from the 2002-2023 tournaments as the primary inputs into our model.
-We used the 2024 csv data, which contains all possible matchup combinations from the 2024 NCAA tournament, to make our predictions.
-Our goal was to predict the winning probabilities for 'Team1', which is the winning team in a matchup.
+We used the 2024 csv data, which contains all possible matchup combinations from the 2024 tournament, to make our predictions.
+Our goal was to calculate the winning probabilities for 'Team1' in each matchup, which corresponds to the winning team.

 The raw data files can be found [here](https://github.com/kimdungeon/MDCM/tree/master/DATA).

-We also grabbed external data to find more relevant features that could help us with our predictions.
+We also scraped external data to find more relevant features that could help us with our predictions.
 The 3 features we added were:
 * Betting Odds: Futures bets from all R64 games from the 2002-2023 NCAA tournaments.
 This was done to gauge public perception of the expected outcomes.
 * Power 6 Teams: Binary variable designating whether a school was in one of the Power 6 conferences (ACC, BE, B10, B12, SEC, PAC).
 Due to conference realignment, this data was collected by year.
 * All-Americans: The number of All-American players (first team-third team) on a team per year.